 Read more on Religions in Vietnam.

-It is not uncommon for the children to stay with their parents even after high school graduation or getting married.
-Families of three or even four generations living together are not rare, even though this trend is starting to change, as young Vietnamese – the Millennial and their next generations - are joining in the global citizenship trend, moving around the world or in the country to study and work.
+It is not uncommon for children to stay with their parents even after high school graduation or getting married.
+Families of three or even four generations living together are not rare, even though this trend is starting to change, as young Vietnamese – the Millennials and their next generations - are joining in the global citizenship trend, moving around the world or in the country to study and work.

-In Vietnam, children are taught to pay respect to anyone who is older than them by greeting and their use of language.
+In Vietnam, children are taught to pay respect to anyone who is older than them by greeting them and their use of language.
 They are also expected to take care of their parents and grandparents when they get older, even though they have their own families; putting their parents in the nursing house is not common.
-On the other hand, parents always prioritize their kids' study and expect them to do well at school.
+On the other hand, parents always prioritize their kids' studies and expect them to do well at school.
 The parents are supposed to take care of their children’s children so that their children can go out to work.

 Even though the Vietnamese are friendly and mild-mannered, there are things you should do and should not do in Vietnam to not be an unaware visitor.

 -Dress appropriately.
 The top sleeves’ length has to be long enough to cover your shoulder.
-Going to religious places like temples, pagodas, and churches, you should wear pants at least at knee-length.
+Going to religious places like temples, pagodas, and churches, you should wear pants at least knee-length.

 -Greet the elders when visiting one’s house to acknowledge them that you are coming to visit and say goodbye to notice upon leaving.

 -Ask if you need to take off your shoes before coming into a house.
 There are houses where they will walk bare feet or walk with their home slippers.
-In some religious places, they will ask you to take off your shoes and use their slippers.
+In some religious places, they will ask you to take off your shoes and use your slippers.
 You may want to put your shoes in a bag and bring it with you inside; otherwise, they may get stolen, especially those expensive sneakers.